2014 Costa Rican general election

 General elections were held in Costa Rica on Sunday, 2 February 2014 to elect a new president, two vice presidents, and 57 Legislative Assembly lawmakers.
 In accordance with Article 132 of the constitution, incumbent President Laura Chinchilla Miranda was ineligible to run for a second consecutive term.

-The ruling National Liberation Party put forward San José Mayor Johnny Araya Monge as its presidential candidate; the Libertarian Movement party nominated former legislator Otto Guevara Guth; the leftist Broad Front nominated José María Villalta Florez-Estrada; and the center-left Citizens' Action Party nominated Luis Guillermo Solís Rivera.
+The ruling National Liberation Party (PLN) put forward San José Mayor Johnny Araya Monge as its presidential candidate; the Libertarian Movement party nominated former legislator Otto Guevara Guth; the leftist Broad Front nominated José María Villalta Flórez-Estrada; and the center-left Citizens' Action Party nominated Luis Guillermo Solís Rivera.

 Opinion polls in December 2013 showed Araya ahead with 37 percent, Villalta close behind at 32 percent, Guevara at 15 percent, and Solís trailing at eight percent, suggesting the likelihood of a run-off vote in February.
 Villalta's strong showing in the polls caused concern among Araya supporters and business leaders in Costa Rica.
 La Nacion, Costa Rica's most important newspaper and a historical ally of Liberacion Nacional, began a concerted series of attacks against Villalta, comparing him to Venezuela's Hugo Chávez.
 Political experts later concluded that this focus on Villalta helped Luis Guillermo Solis in the election.

 In the presidential election, Solís and Araya came first and second, respectively, with neither candidate reaching 40 percent of the valid poll in the first round of voting, so a second round of voting was held from 6am to 6pm on 6 April, the first run-off election since 2002.

 In a surprise move, Araya announced on 6 March that he would abandon his campaign for the run-off election.
 He stated that after weighing his chances it was only sensible to withdraw from the campaign.
 Recent polls had indicated that he was trailing badly behind Solís and he believed that spending money on campaigning was not prudent.
 Although Araya's action effectively handed the presidency to Solís, the run-off still had to take place since Costa Rican law does not allow for a candidate to withdraw from a run-off election.
 Ultimately, Solís won the second round with 78 percent of the vote, a historic high in Costa Rica.
 Unlike the first round, Solís won a majority in every province.
+He became the first president since 1978 to be elected from a party other than the PLN or PUSC.